nadavids42/dataconnectrobotics.com/blog/2025-05-01-massachusetts-weather---data-cleaning.md

 I think our last few steps before we can start analyzing this data is to combine it with our ma\_stations.csv and flatten it out

-We want each record to be a station, date, all the various elements for that date and their corresponding units
+We want each record to be a station, date, all the various elements for that date and their corresponding units.
+Just like in excel, where you can pivot tables, you can do a similar function in python.

 ```python
 # first merge the combined_df with stations_df